 CMP-G201 A compressor in the G process area.

 P-M645 A glycol pump in the M process area.

 R-R102 An oxygen reactor in the R process area.

 SF-F61 A supply fan in a flood station.
-Note the two digit equipment number for Collections facilities.
-P-L01 The first lift pump in a wastewater lift station.
-Note that the equipment number for collections facilities in only two digits long.
+Note the two digit equipment number for number for collections facilities in only two digits long.